 As a self-employed individual, you will have access to the same remortgaging products as everyone else.
 But if you want to make sure your remortgage goes smoothly, you will need to be a little more thorough when it comes to proving your income, and you will need to make sure your financial affairs are in order prior to starting your search.

 Make a note of when your current mortgage term is due to come to an end.
 Then, around three months before this date, ask your broker to source rates from different providers to see if you can save money on your monthly repayments.
-Before you commit to a switch, check with your existing lender to see if they can offer you more competitive rates, too – some are willing to let existing customers move to different product with lower interest.
+Before you commit to a switch, check with your existing lender to see if they can offer you more competitive rates, too – some are willing to let existing customers move to a different product with lower interest.

-If you want to remortgage your existing property to raise the funds to start or invest in a business, you may struggle to track down a lender who will consider your application.
+If you want to remortgage your existing property to raise the funds to start or invest in a business, you may struggle to track down a mortgage lender who will consider your application.
 Most High Street banks will only consider releasing equity from a property in this way if it is intended to be used for clearing debt, making vital or substantial home improvements, or a large purchase such as a new car or a holiday of a lifetime.
 It’s not impossible to remortgage to raise capital, though.
 There are specialist mortgage providers out there who will consider these kinds of applications from homeowners with a low loan to value (LTV) of less than 85%.
 Let our team know if you need help in this area, and we will search the whole of the market to find a provider that allows this kind of remortgaging deal.

 Finally, if you are currently employed but are thinking of working for yourself in the near future, try to avoid taking the plunge just before your existing term is up.
 As we mentioned earlier, you will find it much more difficult to secure a new mortgage or a remortgage with less than a year’s accounts, and you could run the risk of not being able to switch products or providers at all.
 This could leave you with no choice but to move onto your lender’s standard variable rate (SVR), and pay much more interest every month than you need to.